GhostPilotCT/github-slideshow/_posts/0000-01-02-GhostPilotCT.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to the Resistance!"
 ---
 Rogue One is the best Star Wars movie.
 Use the left arrow to go back!